swiss-ai/posttraining/README.md

 In `capstor/store`: `/capstor/store/cscs/swissai/infra01/swiss-alignment/artifacts`.

+Check `reproducibility-scripts/data-management.sh` for example scripts to move data.
+A todo is to automate this so that it's done at the end of jobs.

 #### Storage summary:

 These paths are symlinked  under the git root and all you have to remember are the following relative paths from the project root.